 The edges and surface are the most difficult to determine thru pictures online.
 The edges may look jagged or fuzzy but it’s not a true indicator of problems.
 Surface issues may be the top loader or penny sleeve.
 If they aren’t in either it could just be fuzz on it.
 Chrome card scratches can be seen but you really have to zoom in to see anything.
-If your cards does have some issues on it and it’s a bowman chrome take a look at the video I created on How to clean bowman chrome cards.
+If your cards do have some issues and it’s a chrome card, take a look at the video I created below on how to clean chrome cards.

 So this is what I do when looking to buy raw sports cards to get graded for profit.
 Now I have decided to find a card for you all that I feel will get a PSA 10.
 You may see a white spot by the black part on the bottom right hand.
 I believe that it’s just bad lighting.
 The centering and corners are on point.
 It is 2018 Bowman Chrome Draft Grant Lavigne.
 Last sold PSA 10 $128.77, yes I see the one after that at $58.27, but did you see the one before that at $187.50?
 Buy Some Cards and Go Broke!